gjpelletier/delta_method/README.md

 import numpy as np
-import matplotlib.pyplot as plt from numpy import exp, linspace from delta_method import delta_method, kdeplot
+import matplotlib.pyplot as plt from numpy import exp, linspace from delta_method import delta_method, kde_contour

 # -----
 # ----- Read MOCHA seawater data from the csv available in this github repo ----